 Los Angeles accommodation

-How about booking an Airbnb for your time in LA, yeah?
+How about booking an apartment for your time in LA?
 Once you’ve done the road trip San Francisco to Los Angeles, you’ll want somewhere comfortable to stay.

 Q&A on the SF to LA road trip

 What do you need to know driving from San Francisco to Los Angeles?

 Everything you need to know for your California road trip route is above.
 Other road trip tips include making sure you’re not travelling with annoying people, having enough money for snacks and petrol, knowing where the gas stations are, and making sure you stick to the correct side of the road and know the local laws.

 That should do it!